How to Sew Pointe Shoes

 Choose 5-inch Wide Elastic

-• You will require 1 yard (0.91 m) of elastic.
+• You’ll require 1 yard (0.91 m) of elastic.

 Choosing your ribbon